OUR PEOPLE

 Karen Fagan – Chair

-Karen has been involved in the social services sector in the Hawkes Bay for many years.
-During her working career she has been involved in Community Work, Social Work, Social Science Research and more recently she has been a Lecturer at EIT.
-Being a lifelong learner, she is currently undertaking a PHD through the University of Queensland.
+Karen has been involved in the social services sector in Hawke’s Bay for many years.
+During her working career she has been involved in community work, social work, and social science research, and more recently she has been a lecturer at the Eastern Institute of Technology.
+Being a lifelong learner, she is currently undertaking a PhD through the University of Queensland.
 She has two adult children, and she resides with her partner on a small orchard outside of Hastings.

 Hawkes Bay Childrens Holding Trust Sue